isobela/playlist-isobela/README.md

 - As a user, I want to be able to save my playlist to a file
 - As a user, I want the option to be able to load my playlist from file
 - As a user, I want to be able to save a playlist to file.

+## Instructions for Grader
+- You can generate the first required event related to adding Xs to a Y by clicking the add song button which adds song with the information inputted by user on side panel.
+-